Team Leadership

 PROBLEM

-THE SETUP: CORPORATE DARWINISM AT ITS FINEST
+THE SETUP: CORPORATE THINKING AT ITS FINEST

 I had two choices: build something fast that looked busy, or construct a function so strategically vital that even corporate sociopaths couldn’t kill it.
 I chose violence.